lemieuxl/pyGenClean/docs_src/find_related_samples.rst

         ``--sge`` is used.
     *   ``ibs.genome``: PLINK's results including IBS values.

-5. One file provided by the :py:mod:`RelatedSamples.find_related_samples` and three files provided by :py:mod:`RelatedSamples.merge_related_samples`:
+5. One file provided by the :py:mod:`pyGenClean.RelatedSamples.find_related_samples` and three files provided by :py:mod:`pyGenClean.RelatedSamples.merge_related_samples`:

     * ``ibs.related_individuals``: a subset of the ``ibs.genome.genome`` file
         containing only samples that are considered to be related.
 Three columns